-An Exercise Stress test measures your ability to exercise and shows the electrical waves of your heart during exercise.
+An exercise Stress test also called a treadmill test or exercise test, helps a doctor find out how well your heart handles work.
+As your body works harder during the test, it requires more oxygen, so the heart must pump more blood.
+The test can show if the blood supply is reduced in the arteries that supply the heart. the test measures your ability to exercise and shows the electrical waves of your heart during exercise.
 This test can help detect heart problems that may not be apparent at rest.
 Learn everything there is to know about this test.

 Before The Test:

 You should plan about one hour for this test, which includes preparation for the test, the exercise portion, and the recovery period.

 Wear comfortable clothing on the day of the test.
 Be sure to wear or bring walking shoes (i.e. tennis shoes).
 Wear a loose-fitting shirt, preferably a button-down.
 NO silk or satin material, long sleeves shirts, underwire bra’s, or dresses.

 Make your last meal light and without tea, coffee, or alcohol.

 No products containing caffeine 8 hours prior to testing.
 No decaf products or chocolate.

 No tobacco products 8 hours prior to testing

 Stop taking any heart medication or blood pressure medication 24 hours before the test.